mdarin/ars/README.md

     optval

 	/*
- 	 * and recpectevely order of switches and options is free now
+ 	 * and respectively order of switches and options is free now
- 	 * regural option stay parsed in hard order
- 	 * if there are no rule has been found
+	 * regural options stay parsed in hard order if there are no rule has been found */
- 	 */

 infile: